 Consider how best to implement minimum safety standards for e-scooters and

 Carry out further research on mandatory safety features, the interaction between e-scooter and other road users and the optimal safety operational guidelines

-In light of the RSA’s tentative recommendation, the Minister has also now launched a public consultation on the use of e-scooters on Irish roads, as well as other powered personal transporters such as Segways and hoverboards.
-This consultation opened on 1 September 2019 and will run until midnight on 31 October 2019.
-Participation is open to all stakeholders, including road users of every type, transport providers, road planners and insurance companies.
+In light of the RSA’s tentative recommendation, the Minister has carried out a public consultation on the use of e-scooters on Irish roads, as well as other powered personal transporters such as Segways and hoverboards.
+This consultation opened on 1 September 2019 and closed on 31 October 2019.
+Participation was open to all stakeholders, including road users of every type, transport providers, road planners and insurance companies.